Angels Spring Training

 VIP seating

 Homeplate MVP seating makes up rows A-D in sections 7-15.
-The upper level structure next to the press box houses a pair of suites, which combined can hold about 50 people, and an extensive deck along the first base line that was appropriately referred to as the Upper Pavilion, where seating is limited to simple patio furniture mostly lacking views of the game.
-Renamed the Honey Brown Sweet Spot Pavilion in 2012, its selling point is great views of the ball field and its backdrop when standing up and a buffet of free food.
+The upper level structure next to the press box houses a pair of suites, which combined can hold about 50 people, and an extensive deck along the first base line that is appropriately referred to as the Upper Pavilion, where seating is limited to simple patio furniture mostly lacking views of the game.
+Officially known as the Bud Patio Upper Pavilion, its selling point is great views of the ball field and its backdrop when standing up and a buffet of free food.

 Game Day